la2050/archive/_projects/2016/llcf-adventure-playground-embracing-play-discovering-passions-and-creating-community.md

   for children to explore.
 We hope that this outreach will connect with children and families of the neighborhood to create a safe environment to learn and emphasize the importance of play.
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number of children enrolled in afterschool programs
+  - Number of parks with intergenerational play opportunities
+  - Number of residents with easy access to a “vibrant” park
+  - Per capita crime rates
+  - Perceived safety
 category: play
 body_class: strawberry